MedVisBonn/bonndit/docs/readme.rst

 Getting Started
 ------------------

-This introduction will help a new user to reconstruct the right CST tract of a HCP subject.
+This introduction will help a new user to reconstruct a part of the CC tract of a HCP subject.
 For a more detailed description of all commands we refer to the next sections.

-**To run the following tutorial it is necessary to have FSL installed**
+**To run the following tutorial it is necessary to have FSL installed.
+It can be downloaded via https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/ **

 First, you need to download HCP diffusion MRI data from the HCP website.
 This dataset includes high-quality diffusion MRI images and preprocessed data.
 You can download the data for free after registering on the HCP db website (db.humanconnectome.org/) and agreeing to the licence.
 To follow the tutorial please download patient 904044.
-Therfore, search for 904044, click download image and select the `Diffusion Preporocessed`.
+Therfore, search for 904044, click `download image` and select the `Diffusion Preporocessed`.

 As an intermediate step we reconstruct fODFs as it was proposed by Ankele et al. [2]_.
 In this method the single fiber response function (which is then used for deconvolution) is estimated using voxels with an high fractional anisotropy.
 To estimate the FA values we are selecting first high b-values (>1500) and the corresponding b vectors and measurements via: